Hi, I’m Matt Maldre. A regular guy. Not some big company. I have several personal websites where I blog:

 My sites are run on WordPress.
 I believe WordPress has some sort of cookie they install too.
 I’m guessing it’s for their Jetpack feature to track traffic.
 I think WordPress also uses some sort of cookie to remember your name and email address when you leave a comment.
 Although, the new versions of WordPress might not do this.
 Honestly, I haven’t looked that closely into it yet.

-I’m an Amazon Associate.
+As an Amazon Associate I earn from qualifying purchases.
 Often when I post a link to Amazon, the URL includes my affiliate code, so I can get a percentage of the sale.
 I really don’t make much on this.
 It’s like a pocket of money every year.
 Sometimes I’ll embed an Amazon widget on my site.
 There’s gotta be some cookies that Amazon puts in those widgets.
 I might also be an affiliate of other services.
 I’m looking into being an affiliate with 23andMe.
 What usually happens is that I join some affiliate service, and then they see how much traffic I get, and then they drop me from their program.

 I hope I’ve covered all the things that I need to cover with cookies and privacy here.
 If I haven’t, please let me know.
 I’ll update this page when needed.